 Press release

-SÜDPACK virtual exhibition stand launches at the end of June.
+SÜDPACK virtual exhibition stand launches at the end of June

 Open non-stop, 24 hours a day, 365 days a year for customers and interested parties – with its first own virtual exhibition stand, industry leader SÜDPACK is breaking new ground in customer communication.
 Far from the now familiar corona restrictions and conventional business hours, the film manufacturer is presenting its latest product developments and sharing information about the broad portfolio from its sustainability roadmap.
 Exciting talks, presentations and current news about the company complete the diversified offer, which will be continuously updated and expanded.